Adaptive Multi-view and Temporal Fusing Transformer for 3D Human Pose Estimation: Method

 \section{Method}

-The unified framework is supposed to adaptively handle features from an arbitrary number of views and arbitrary length of sequence without camera calibration.
-As shown in Fig. \ref{fig_pipeline}, the basic idea of the framework is to embed 2D detections into vector first, then fuse multi-view features, finally aggregate temporal clues to predict 3D joints.
-This framework consists of Feature Extractor, Multi-view Fusing Transformer, and Temporal Fusing Transformer.
+The purpose of our framework is to adaptively handle features from an arbitrary number of views and arbitrary sequence length without camera calibration.
+As shown in \figurename~\ref{fig_pipeline}, the basic idea is to embed 2D detections into vectors first, then fuse multi-view features, and finally aggregate temporal clues to predict 3D joints.
+This framework consists of Feature Extractor, Multi-view Fusing Transformer (MFT), and Temporal Fusing Transformer (TFT).